 Since getting raw unpasteurized milk is not an option, let’s be real and work with what we have – pasteurized milk.
 In order to help milk turn into cheese we can add acid ourselves instead of waiting for bacteria in milk to produce it naturally.
-To make tvorog at home you will need 2 parts milk and 1 part buttermilk, which is, essentially, soured milk.
+For homemade tvorog recipe you will need 2 parts milk and 1 part buttermilk, which is, essentially, soured milk.
 Combining the two and leaving it at room temperature will help to speed up the process.
 After you leave the mixture in warm place for 24 hours, it will look like this:

 After 48 hours it will curdle even more:

-Separate the whey from cheese using strainer or cheese cloth…
+Separate the whey from cheese using strainer lined with cheese cloth…

 … and it’s ready to eat! (check the full recipe below)